BIOGRAPHY

 Superb and versatile singing

 Jennifer Brisk is an experienced classical singer and performs regularly operatic, chamber and oratorio repertoire.
-Jennifer is also a seasoned recitalist performing internationally.
-In July 2016, Jennifer sang Mercedes in David Gately's production of Carmen with renowned conductor Christopher Larkin with the MAI Festival Orchestra for 'Il Trentino Music Festival'.
-After her success in this performance Jennifer was invited to sing the title role of Hansel in Hansel und Gretel in a modern production for the Black Box Theatre, Hong Kong, in early 2017 with director Ming Kwong.
-Jennifer performed the alto solos for Mozart’s Requiem & Karl Jenkins’ Armed Man with conductor Grenville Hancox, MBE, at the Coyler-Fergusson Concert Hall in the UK, 2017 and performed contralto solos for conductor Hans van der Toorn with his COV Excelsior Leiderdorp chorus and the Leiden Sinfonietta in February.
+Jennifer is also a seasoned recitalist and event singer, performing in the UK and internationally.
+Some operatic highlights for Jennifer have been singing Mercedes in David Gately's production of Carmen with renowned conductor Christopher Larkin, with MAI Festival Orchestra for 'Il Trentino Music Festival'.
+After her success in this performance Jennifer was invited to sing the title role of Hansel in Hansel und Gretel in a modern production for the Black Box Theatre, Hong Kong, with director Ming Kwong.
+Jennifer has a great love of oratorio and sacred music and has sung alto solos in Mozart’s Requiem, Karl Jenkins’ Armed Man, Handel's Messiah, Bach's St John Passion and others with conductor Grenville Hancox, MBE, at the Coyler-Fergusson Concert Hall in the UK, also Vivaldi's Gloria with the same conductor in the UK and abroad with conductor Hans van der Toorn with his COV Excelsior Leiderdorp chorus and the Leiden Sinfonietta in the Netherlands, and Pergolesi's Stabat Mater and Mozart's Coronation Mass, in Berlin, as examples.
+More recently Jennifer has performed as Micah in Handel's operatic religious work Samson, for the Ashford Choral Society with conductor Matthew Raisbeck.

 Prior to her Music studies Jennifer gained a BA in English Literature at the University of Kent.
 Later as a music student Jennifer was awarded a First Class degree and Full Scholarship for her Master of Music degree, in which she gained a Distinction for Performance.
 Prizes and scholarships were awarded to Jennifer during her studies from the Beerling Trust, Seary Trust and the Alan Parnell Competition.
 During this time Jennifer was honoured as the overall winner of the Kent Arts Festival.

-Jennifer has studied vocal technique with the late Ameral Gunson, Guildhall School of Music & Drama, Dame Rosalind Plowright, Eva Zwedberg and now studies with famed dramatic soprano Jeanne-Michele Charbonnet in Italy and in Switzerland.
-Jennifer is developing her operatic and oratorio repertoire and developing classical programmes in Holland, Germany, Italy and the UK.
+Jennifer has studied vocal technique with the late Ameral Gunson, Guildhall School of Music & Drama, Dame Rosalind Plowright in the UK, Eva Zwedberg in Berlin and famed dramatic soprano Jeanne-Michele Charbonnet in Berlin, Switzerland and Italy, and more recently since moving back to the UK has studied and prepared for recent oratorio concerts with world renowned countertenor and teacher Andreas Scholl.
+Jennifer has been developing her song recital and oratorio repertoire and developing classical music programmes in Holland, Germany, Italy and the UK.

 Masterclasses have brought her together with world renowned and imminent teachers, Professor Gerd Uecker, now retired Intendant of the Semper Oper, Dresden and the American sopranos, Kammersängerin Cheryl Studer and world renowned singer, Jeanne-Michele Charbonnet.